Why use audio?

 - Choose the microphone you want to use.
 Collaborate tells you that you sound great when it is receiving your audio.
 Select Yes, it's working to proceed.

 - Choose the camera you want to use.
 Collaborate tells you that you look great when it is receiving your video.
 Select Yes, it's working to proceed.
+Your video will appear backwards to you.
+This is normal.

 Having trouble setting up your audio and video with JAWS and VoiceOver?
 Jump to Troubleshooting and find the support page for your browser.